subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat40.png)

-Figure: Logarithm of the total number of TAP solutions, divided by N, as a function of temperature
+Figure 30: Logarithm of the total number of TAP solutions, divided by N, as a function of temperature

 [Bray and Moore](https://iopscience.iop.org/article/10.1088/0022-3719/13/19/002) proposed that the density of solutions should counted as a function of the free energy $f_{TAP}$, denoted by $N_s(f_{TAP})$ and they showed that it varies as